By: Jennifer Strus, Asst. Secretary

 - Travel must comply with court orders, DSHS 19.10 Travel Policy & OFM 10.10 Travel Policy.

-- Travel related to children or youth who are in the care, custody and control of the Department, must be approved and documented prior to the travel.
+- Travel related to children or youth who are in the care, custody and control of the Department, must be:

 - All children being placed out of state through ICPC must be approved and documented prior to travel.

 - Any travel (in state and out of state) with costs to the State above the amount designated in the Travel Approval Quick Reference Guide (outside of routine bus travel/commuter travel) must be approved by the Regional Administrator or designee regardless of required travel approval level.

 - Receive caregiver notification of travel and initiate the approval process at least three weeks in advance, when possible.
 Trips that are in consideration of the child's health, safety and best interest and are less than 72 hours in duration do not require CA approval.